What to See and Do in the Gardens of Villa Borghese

 On his return to Rome, he was imprisoned in Naples.
 While there he painted this canvas that he sent to the Pope, where he used his face to represent Goliath decapitated.
 However, Caravaggio never made it to Rome and his death remains a mystery.

-This is the Roman zoo inside the Villa Borghese, home to over 1,000 animals and 200 different species.
-Including felines, chimpanzees, bears, among others.
-It also displays a large botanical exhibition.
+This Roman zoo inside the Villa Borghese houses more than 1,000 animals and 200 different species, including felines, chimpanzees, bears, among others.
+It also has a large botanical exhibit.

-This is one of the oldest zoos in Europe.
-It was established in 1908 and was created by Carl Hagenbeck, who sought to design a different Zoo.
+It is one of the oldest zoos in Europe.
+It was established in 1908 and was created by Carl Hagenbeck, who sought to design a different zoo.
 The structure allows the animals to reside freely without being enclosed in cages, maintaining a clear division with the public.

 The creation of the Silvano Toti Globe Theatre was made possible by the Silvano Toti Foundation, an association that was created by the Toti family to honor Silvano's memory.
 Some consider it a copy of Shakespeare's Globe Theatre in London.